Why You Should Stop Using GA4 (And What Beginners Should Use Instead)

 If your host is still running PHP 7.x, upgrade before proceeding.
 PHP 7 reached end-of-life in December 2022 and carries known security vulnerabilities regardless of which analytics plugin you use.

-Step 1: Install FPAI from the WordPress Plugin Directory
+Step 1: Install the FPAI Plugin for Cookie-Free WordPress Analytics

 Installing FPAI is identical to installing any other WordPress plugin.
 There are two equally valid routes — choose whichever fits your setup.